To reach another MLS Cup final, Joao Paulo and the Sounders must stop old friend Ozzie Alonso and Minnesota United

 In a 10-year stint as Sounders captain, Alonso helped the club win the Supporters’ Shield (2014), first MLS Cup (2016) and four U.S. Open Cups (2009-11, 2014).

-On Monday, past and present will face each other in the Western Conference final.
+Monday, past and present will face each other in the Western Conference final.
 Alonso, in his second season with Minnesota United, is attempting to replicate his run in Seattle by leading the Loons to their first MLS Cup in club history.
 Joao Paulo aims to help Seattle stop Minnesota as the Sounders continue to form a modern MLS dynasty.

 “This was one of my main objectives, to get to a final and be in position to be chasing a title,” Joao Paulo said of signing with Seattle after a stint with Botafogo in his native Brazil.
 “Rather than looking at the competition, we need to look at what we need to do and recognize our own strength.
 I believe we are strong for this match.”